countable-web/open-source-corporation/admin/MEETINGS.md

 ## One-on-one Meetings

-One-on-one meetings between each manager and reports should be once per month.
+One-on-one meetings between each manager and reports should be once per quarter.

 For the employees:
 1. This is your time to talk about whatever is on your mind.
 If you want to talk about the footy over the weekend, that's fine.
 If you want to talk about work or issues at home or career progression, that's fine.